stefanoborini/book-modelviewcontroller/source/notes.rst

 the double notification?
 Pass an "event id" in the signal so that the client realizes that it's the same change that delivers two messages?

+-

+With signals, you might have to adapt the signals that your model emits to the specific needs of your views.
+A coarse grained signal that forces a heavy refresh on the view may be better split into a separate signal specific to the area of the model that actually affects the view.
+In practice, the model communication pattern may have to adapt to the View's implementation details to guarantee responsiveness.